This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 - Your surgeon will measure your urethra to choose the correct AUS cuff size.
 He or she will place the AUS cuff around your urethra.
 A small incision may be made in your lower abdomen to place the balloon reservoir.
 Tubing connected to the balloon reservoir is tunneled through your abdomen to reach the AUS pump.

 - For men, the AUS pump will be placed in the scrotum.
 Tubing from the cuff is often tunneled down into the scrotum.
-For women, the pump is placed in the labia through a small cut.
-The labia are skin folds found on each side of the vagina.
-Tubing from the cuff and the balloon reservoir will be connected to the pump in the scrotum or labia.
-Your surgeon will check the pump to see that it works properly, and then he will turn the pump off.
+For women, the pump is placed in the labia (skin folds found on each side of the vagina).
+Tubing from the cuff and the balloon reservoir will be connected to the pump.
+Your surgeon will check the pump to see that it works properly.
+Then he or she will turn the pump off.
 Your incisions will be stitched closed and covered with bandages.

 After your surgery: